Living a moral life

-Consider this: As bad as you think your own struggles are, the guy or gal next to you in traffic, or at the grocery store, or in the cubicle next to you, they have their own struggles that may very well make yours pale in comparison.
-I think you are safe to assume that everyone you encounter is struggling with at least several small, but possibly huge, dilemmas, heartbreaks, or tragedies in their life.
+Consider this: As bad as you think your struggles are, the person next to you in traffic, at the grocery store, or in the cubicle next to you has their own struggles that may make yours pale in comparison.
+I think you are safe to assume that everyone you encounter is struggling with at least several small—but possibly huge—dilemmas, heartbreaks, or tragedies.
 So be nice to everyone you meet.

 “Reputation is what men and women think of us.
 Character is what God and Angels know of us.” ~ Thomas Paine